kubernetes-sigs/kueue/docs/tasks/run_jobs.md

 kubectl -n default get queues
 ```

-The output is similar to:
+The output is similar to the following:

 ```
 NAME   CLUSTERQUEUE    PENDING WORKLOADS